JohnLCaron/rlauxe/README.md

 <a href="https://johnlcaron.github.io/rlauxe/docs/plots2/samplesNeeded/clcaFuzzByMargin/clcaFuzzByMarginLogLog.html" rel="clcaFuzzByMarginLogLog">![margin2WithStdDevLinear](docs/plots2/samplesNeeded/clcaFuzzByMargin/clcaFuzzByMarginLogLog.png)</a>

 The average samplesNeeded tell only half the story.
-Here is the standard deviation of the distributions of the previous plot:
+Here is the standard deviation of the distributions of the previous plot (there is no variation when fuzzPct = 0):

 <a href="https://johnlcaron.github.io/rlauxe/docs/plots2/samplesNeeded/clcaFuzzByMargin/clcaFuzzByMarginStddevLogLog.html" rel="clcaFuzzByMarginStddevLogLog">![margin2WithStdDevLinear](docs/plots2/samplesNeeded/clcaFuzzByMargin/clcaFuzzByMarginStddevLogLog.png)</a>